 Wouter Botermans – Petroleum Engineering

 Wouter Botermans graduated as a MSc.
 Petroleum Engineering from Delft University of Technology in 1996.
 After 5 years working for Halliburton in R&D and field engineering, he joined Shell as a Production Technologist.
 In 2004 he became Operational Reservoir Engineer with BP, working on gas and oil field developments.
-Later he became lead Reservoir Engineer with TAQA for the Bergermeer gas storage, the largest gas storage in Europe.
+Later he became lead Reservoir Engineer with TAQA for the Gas Storage Bergermeer , the largest gas storage in Europe.
 In 2010 he optimized the performance of the offshore Rijn oil field.
-In December 2012 Botermans decided to start his own consultancy under the name B-PES and obtained a contract with Tulip Oil.
+In December 2012 Botermans started his own consultancy under the name B-PES and obtained a contract with Tulip Oil.
 From September 2014 B-PES is available for Petroleum Engineering projects world wide.

-Key words: passionate petroleum engineer, 21 years experience in research, field engineering, reservoir engineering, production technology, operations, economics and project management, integrated field development, recovery and productivity optimisation, reservoir and system modelling, motivator, enthusiastic team player, lead projects.
+Key words: passionate petroleum engineer, 25+ years experience in research, field engineering, reservoir engineering, production technology, operations, economics and project management, integrated field development, recovery and productivity optimization, reservoir and system modelling, motivator, enthusiastic team player, lead projects.

 Leendert Jan Ursem – Drilling Engineering